nluna96/surfs_up/README.md

 ### December Temperature Summary Statistics Updated
 ![December Temps](/december_temp_updated.png)

-- June(74.9) and December(71.1) continue to have about similar mean temperatures.
+- June(74.9) and December(71.1) continue to have similar mean temperatures.
-- June(83) and December(81) max temperatures both decresed but they continue to be about similar temperatures.
+- June(83) and December(81) max temperatures both decreased but they continue to be about similar temperatures.
 - June(67) and December(62) min temperatures both increased and now how a smaller difference between each other.

 ### June and December Boxplot Updated
 ![June and December Temps Updated](/June_December_Boxplots_updated.png)

-By removing the outliers from tboth June and December datasets, the data became more similar that first expected.
-There is minor fluctuations between the min and max temperatures however, the mean temperatures are similar.
-This reinforces that the surf and ice cream shop business is sustainable year-around.
+By removing the outliers from both June and December datasets, the data became more similar than first expected.
+There are minor fluctuations between the min and max temperatures however, the mean temperatures are similar.
+This reinforces that the surf and ice cream shop business is sustainable year-round.